Deformed cluster maps of type $A_{2N}$: Preliminaries

-Note that we could work over other base fields than $\mathbb{C}$ but we will restrict to this choice in order to employ geometric methods later.
+Note that we could work over base fields other than $\mathbb{C}$ but we will restrict to this choice for the geometric setting to be considered later.

-Given an initial seed $(\vb{x},B)$ of size $n$, one can apply the mutations in $N$ possible directions.
-This results in $n$ new seeds.
-In succession, the mutations can be applied to each such seed in $n$ possible directions again, and so on.
-It is important to note that consecutive mutations in the same direction do not yield anything new.
-This is due to the mutation being involutive: $\mu_{i}^{2} = \id$.
-Then, in this way, we may label the vertices of a rooted $n$-valent tree by clusters.
-Note that in general mutations on different vertices do not commute (in the sense that $\mu_{i}\circ \mu_{j} \neq \mu_{j}\circ \mu_{i}$) unless the vertices are ``far apart'' (i.e.\ are at least distance 2 apart in the quiver).
-Then one can produce the collection of cluster variables which are induced by iterated cluster mutations in all directions; the set of all cluster variables obtained in this way generates the so-called \textit{cluster algebra}.
+As mentioned in the introduction, a pair $(\vb{x},Q)$ is called an initial seed, but it is convenient to denote such a seed alternatively by $(\vb{x},B)$, where $B=B(Q)$ is the exchange matrix corresponding to $Q$.
+Given an initial seed $(\vb{x},B)$ of size $m$, one can apply mutation in $m$ possible directions, which produces $m$ new seeds.
+Subsequently, mutation can again be applied to each such seed in $m$ possible directions, and so on.
+It is important to note that applying two consecutive mutations in the same direction does not yield a new seed.
+This is due to the fact that mutation is involutive: $\mu_{i}^{2} = \mu_{i}\circ\mu_{i}=\id$.
+The structure of the seeds can be encoded by labelling the vertices of a rooted $n$-valent tree by clusters.
+Note that, in general, mutations on different vertices do not commute (in the sense that $\mu_{i}\circ \mu_{j} \neq \mu_{j}\circ \mu_{i}$) unless the vertices are ``far apart'' (i.e.\ are at least distance 2 apart in the quiver).
+Then one can produce the collection of cluster variables which are induced by iterated cluster mutations in all directions.
+The set of all cluster variables obtained in this way generates the \textit{cluster algebra} corresponding to the seed $(\vb{x},B)$.

-\begin{defn}[Cluster algebra] The \textbf{cluster algebra} $\mathcal{A}(\vb{x},B)$ is a $\mathbb{C}$=subalgebra of the field $\mathcal{F}$ whose generating set is the set of all cluster variables produced by all possible sequences of mutations applied to the initial seed $(\vb{x},B)$. \end{defn}
+\begin{defn}[Cluster algebra] The cluster algebra $\mathcal{A}(\vb{x},B)$ of \emph{rank} $m$ is the $\mathbb{C}$-subalgebra of the field $\mathcal{F}$ whose generating set is the set of all cluster variables produced by all possible sequences of mutations applied to the initial seed $(\vb{x},B)$ of size $m$. \end{defn} There is a more general way to define a cluster algebra, including coefficients.
+One way to do this is by introducing frozen variables.
+This requires a slightly wider class of exchange matrices, which are called skew-symmetrizable, defined as follows.